4 Simple Animation Techniques for Ebooks

 The basic workflow in Google Web Designer is as follows:

-2. For each layer, specify your key-frames and choose your easing functions
+2. For each layer, specify your key-frames and choose your easing functions.

 Check this list for more animation software: 6 Best Animation Software for 2022 (Free and Paid)

-Floating image
+1. Floating image

-This is the simplest form of animation.
-An image which moves in different directions (may rotate as well).
-And although you’d think it would bring nothing new to the table, you’re wrong.
-Depending on how natural the movements are, you’d be surprised of how much life it can bring to your ebook and woo your readers.
-The best thing about this type of animation is that it can be applied to any of your current images, with no extra resources.
-We recommend that the image has a white background, to make the animation merge with the background (assuming the background is white that is).
+This is the simplest form of animation, an image that moves or rotates in different directions (may rotate as well).
+Depending on how natural the movements are, you’d be surprised by how much life it can bring to your ebook and impress your readers.
+You’ll find floating animations all across the web.
 Here is an example from an interactive ebook we created about birds.

 Transforming image